 - The Families and Young People Services provides: foster and kinship care programs, residential care and transition programs, with significant partnerships within Aboriginal and Torres Strait Islander communities in Queensland.
 Additionally, we offer counselling, live-in home supports for mothers and babies, community engagement and development programs and multicultural support for refugees and migrant families.

-- Romero Multicultural Hub (formerly known as the Romero Centre) forms part of our Families and Young People services.
+- Romero Centre: forms part of our Families and Young People services.
 It is a dedicated resource centre for people and families seeking asylum in Brisbane and is fully funded by Mercy Community Services SEQ with the generous support of a few religious institutes and community members.
 The team at Romero provide case coordination and a range of welcoming, inclusive support services for people seeking asylum.